fbpx

 Water bottle: Single use plastic bottles are terrible for the environment so I recommend you bring your own reusable bottle as part of our efforts towards zero-waste and responsible travel.
 Tap water in Iceland is not only safe to drink but also amazingly tasty and fresh, the best you will ever drink.
 Replenish it on any tap.

+Body lotion: A must since it gets cold and windy and the heating can make your skin really dry.
+The hotels you will stay at provide their own but it might be best to bring your favorite brand.
+The hotels you will stay at might provide their own but it might be best to bring your favorite brand.
 My sister gifted me a Body Shop Christmas Advent calendar that came with many of their products to try and this 96h hydration body butter is amazing.
-It comes in a flat recycled plastic tub with aluminium lid that’s super easy for travel and anti-spill (I can testify to that since I’ve traveled a few countries with it).
+It comes in a flat recycled plastic tub with an aluminum lid that’s super easy for travel and anti-spill (I can testify to that since I’ve traveled a few countries with it).

 Biodegradable tissue and wet wipes: It’s a good idea to have a small packet of biodegradable wet towels handy to wash after using the public toilets.
 These ones are specifically designed for outdoorsy people.